mnurulhoque/NJ-Childcare-Centers/README.md

 Development environment: Jupyter Notebook

-Libraries & packages: pandas, geopandas, pygeos, arcgis, shapely, folium, mapclassify, matplotlib
+Libraries & packages: pandas, geopandas, pygeos, arcgis, arcpy, geocoder, shapely, folium, mapclassify, matplotlib, plotly, OSMNX

 # Data Wrangling
 I have collected the dataset from the New Jersey Office of Information Technology (NJOIT) Open Data Center (source link: https://data.nj.gov/Public-Safety/Licensed-Child-Care-Centers/cru5-4rmm).
 The dataset was downloaded as csv file.
 There was no geographic coordinates information in the dataset.
 I converted the address and ZIP codes into geographic coordinates through geocoding.
 I also used Spatial Joins, and Geoprocessing tools like Buffer, Clip, Union Overlay Operation, Unary Union etc. to make the data appropriate to generate the desired maps.
 Finally, I encountered a bug in the heatmap of the interactive map.
 I solved that issue by adjusting the heatmap layer style in the HTML codes.